-Film Editing Is part of the creative post-production processes of filmmaking.
+Film editing is part of the creative post-production processes of filmmaking.
 It involves the selection and combining of shot into sequences and ultimately creating a finished motion picture.
-Film editing is an art therefore you can never fully master your skills.
 Here are a few helpful tips that can help anyone from the budding film editor to the seasoned veteran better his/her craft.

 1. Cut Tight

 The best editing technique is to cut tight between scenes without becoming too jumpy.
 This can be done by taking out unnecessary pauses between actors’ dialogue delivery of lines or sometimes simply tightening the gaps between dialogue sentences through well-placed cutaway scenes.